We’re doing the laundry!

 Do you have clothes hanging on the line to dry?
 Have your toddler hand you clothing or clothes pins from a basket.
 Do you need one or two clothes pins to hang an item?
 Do larger items, such as a bed sheet, need more or less clothes pins to hang?
 Have your toddler guess how many clothes pins you will need.
 (Mathematics Thinking & Expression)

 Doing the laundry is a great time to help with measuring and pouring (with supervision).
 Have your preschooler help measure the laundry detergent.
-Show him the line on the cap or the cup, help him pour or scoop the detergent.
+Show the line on the cap or the cup, help pour or scoop the detergent.
 Then carefully pour it into the washing machine.
 (Mathematics Thinking & Expression)

 What goes into a washing machine?
 Play a game with your kindergartner to find out what is good for a washing machine.
 Start with items like socks.
 Then name other items, like the car.
 Why would or wouldn’t the item be good for the washing machine?
 What other ways could it be cleaned?
 (Car wash for the car, bath tub for the dog, dishwasher or sink for the dishes, etc.) (Approaches to learning through Play)